MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/communication-compliance-configure.md

 Complete the following steps to add users to this role group:

-1. Sign into [Microsoft Purview compliance portal](https://compliance.microsoft.com) using credentials for an admin account in your Microsoft 365 organization.
+1. Sign into the [Microsoft Purview compliance portal](https://compliance.microsoft.com) using credentials for an admin account in your Microsoft 365 organization.

 2. Select **Permissions** in the left nav, and select **Roles** under the **Microsoft Purview solutions** list.